-The complainant applied to the Department of Racing, Gaming and Liquor ('the agency') for access to certain documents (including internal agency documents, transcripts and notes of meetings) held by the agency in relation to the creation or possible creation of a new offence or offences under Betting and Racing Legislation Amendment Bill 2006 prohibiting unauthorised publication of race or sports event data and regulating or prohibiting the operation or use of betting exchanges in Western Australia.
+The complainant applied to the Department of Racing, Gaming and Liquor ('the agency') for access to certain documents (including internal documents, transcripts and notes of meetings) relating to any advice sought by, amongst others, the agency, the Minister for Racing and Gaming and the Attorney General of Western Australia in relation to the application of the Commonwealth Constitution and/or the Trade Practices Act 1974 to the Betting and Racing Legislation Amendment Bill 2006.

-The agency initially identified nine documents of the kind requested and gave the complainant full access to two documents and edited access to two other documents.
-The agency refused the complainant access to five documents, on the ground that they were exempt under clause 7(1) of Schedule 1 to the Freedom of Information Act 1992 ('the FOI Act').
+The agency initially identified ten documents of the kind requested and refused the complainant access to all ten documents, on the ground that they were exempt under clause 7(1) of Schedule 1 to the Freedom of Information Act 1992 ('the FOI Act').